ethereum/web3.py/docs/subscriptions.rst

 ~~~~~~~~~~~~

 In the example above, there is a handler specified for each subscription.
 These are context-aware functions that you can declare separate from the subscription logic.
 Within each handler, parse and perform whatever logic you require.
-Note that in addition to the result being processed, the handler_context in each handler provides access to your async_w3 instance, the subscription instance, and any custom values declared within the handler_context of the subscription. from web3.utils.subscriptions import LogsSubscriptionContext
+Note that in addition to the result being processed, the ``handler_context`` in each handler provides access to your ``AsyncWeb3`` instance, the subscription instance, and any custom values declared within the ``handler_context`` of the subscription: ``from web3.utils.subscriptions import LogsSubscriptionContext``

 .. code-block:: python